CtrlK

 Specificity

-Names the domain (Apollo.io API performance) and some actions (improving response times, reducing latency, optimizing bulk operations), but doesn't list multiple concrete specific actions like caching strategies, pagination tuning, or rate limit handling.
+Names the domain (Apollo.io API performance) and mentions some actions like 'improving API response times, reducing latency, optimizing bulk operations,' but doesn't list concrete specific techniques or actions (e.g., caching strategies, pagination tuning, rate limit handling).

 2 / 3